SYEDMUSTAFA0/PRODUCT-MANAGEMENT-APP-CRUDOPERATIONS/README.md

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

-## create a frontend folder and add all packages inside that and extract zip u wi
+## create a frontend folder and add all packages inside that and extract backend.zip then copy the commands and run

 cd frontend && npm install
 cd backend && npm install